eljefe6a/nfldata/README.md

 ETL Series
 ==========

+This program takes the play by play dataset and merges it with other datasets like arrests, stadiums and weather.

 Run the PlayByPlayDriver on the play by data data.
 Run the ArrestJoinDriver on the data from PlayByPlayDriver.
+In Hive, run playbyplay_tablecreate.hql.
+In Hive, run playbyplay_join.hql.
+Query and have fun!

 Incomplete Passes
 =================